Bella Hadid Bares Her Relaxed Self In A Steamy Bubble Bath Video

 A More Serious Bella

 Earlier this week, Bella, as Dior Makeup brand ambassador, showed what she can be like when she has to take a more serious approach to her life.
-Dior’s brand ambassador exhibited three day-to-night looks in a new episode of the “Dior Makeup with Bella Hadid” web series which was released on January 15 of this year.
+Dior’s brand ambassador exhibited three day-to-night looks in a new episode of the “Dior Makeup with Bella Hadid” web series which was released on January 15.
 Throughout the new episode, the model made use of Diorskin Forever Perfect Cushion Foundation.

 The past year certainly has been a stellar year for Gigi’s little sister, proving to herself and the world that she is one to be watched.
-From her catwalk appearance on the Victoria’s Secret runway to becoming a street style star, and even adorning the pages of W in some of the season’s hottest couture, Bella Hadid has demonstrated her versatility while still managing to find some quality time for herself.
+From her catwalk appearance on the Victoria’s Secret runway, to becoming a street style star, and even adorning the pages of W in some of the season’s hottest couture, Bella Hadid has demonstrated her versatility while still managing to find some quality time for herself.

 The model finds that people nowadays tend to have a lot on their minds, and her advice is to just forget things, or even better, to not even learn them in the first place.
-As for the Bella Hadid bubble bath video, she sure showed how she gets into relaxation mode, even though she still has to figure out the jets in her bath she is not worried, she’ll figure it out eventually.
+As for the Bella Hadid bubble bath video, she sure showed how she gets into relaxation mode, even though she still has to figure out the jets in her bath, she is not worried, she’ll figure it out eventually.

 [Featured Image by Thibault Camus/AP Images]